A DELTA course in Toronto requires significant time and effort. Make the most of this investment by studying with us.

 - notice that the student is withdrawing from the program for the purposes of paragraph 1 of subsection 26 (1)

-Language Studies Canada's Commitment to Equal Treatment
+EC's Commitment to Equal Treatment

 Cambridge English Language Teaching and Delta are based on the principle of open and equal opportunity for all, irrespective of gender, marital status, sexual orientation, creed, colour, race, ethnic origin, age or disability.